Current Finances

 Granted, we get about $385,000 twice a month from State Funding (which in addition covers our STRS/SERS [pensions] each month ~$142,000).

 For our income tax, we get quarterly payments at the ends of January, April, July, and October.
-2024 will be the last year your income will be taxed under this levy.
-The renewal we sought in March & November 2024 failed, and we will be asking for a 1% earned income tax on the May 6, 2025 ballot.
-If it passes, we will receive our first payment of approximately $200,000 at the end of April of 2026.
+2024 was the last year your income will be taxed under the 0.5% earned income tax levy that was passed in May 2019.
+2026 will be the first year your income will be taxed under the 1% earned income tax levy passed in May 2025.
+We are projecting to receive about $200k in April of 2026.

 More Information